 Mark the check box next to a partition name, and use the buttons below the list to determine whether the partition's data is used in or excluded from reports, or to delete the partition.

-- Click Enable to include a selected partition's data in reports.
-You must enable at least one partition for reporting. - Click Disable to exclude a selected partition's data from reports.
+• Click Enable to include a selected partition's data in reports.
+You must enable at least one partition for reporting.